wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 1. Upload the `59sec-lite` folder to your `/wp-content/plugins/` directory.

-2. Activate the "59sec lite" plugin in your WordPress administration interface.
+2. Activate the `59sec lite` plugin in your WordPress administration interface.

 3. Set up the plugin.
 Specify the "Entry Source" from the existing Contact Form 7 forms.